 Dahlias are wonderfully colourful and prolific tuberous plants that fill the late summer garden with a glorious range of flowers that continue until the first frosts.
-In the garden, you can have a display ranging in size from little pom-poms to huge "dinner-plates up to 25 cms (10") in diameter and in a range of shades from white and cream through yellows and oranges to pinks, reds, lilacs and purples.
-The dahlia palette is enormous with, for example, the reds almost reaching black.
+In the garden, you can have a display ranging in size from little pom-poms to huge "dinner-plates up to 25 cms (10") in diameter and in a range of shades from white and cream through yellows and oranges to pinks, reds, lilacs and purples: even near-black.
 About the only colour you won't find is a good blue.
 In the house, dahlias are a superb cut flower and the plants produce so many blooms that you can cut daily without impacting the show outdoors.

-Dahlias are tender, so they should not be planted out until the frosts are over - so in late May.
-To get a head start they can, of course be potted up earlier and grown on in a light, frost-free place until it is a little warmer.
-So they are available as tubers (for potting up), as rooted cuttings for planting out in May or as larger pot-grown plants for instant impact from late June onwards.
-We sell all of the above, so the choice is yours.
-Give them plenty of organic matter in well-drained soil and plant your dahlias in full sun for a show to take your breath away.
+Dahlias are tender, so they should not be planted out until the frosts are over, around late May.
+To get a head start they can be potted up earlier and grown on in a light, frost-free place until it is a little warmer.

 Dahlias are such stunning flowers and come in such a range of shapes, sizes and colours, that it is easy to overload your border or cutting bed.
 So, we always advise that you give a bit of thought to colour and flower size.
 If you primarily want your dahlias for cutting then pay attention to the stem strength and the way the flower heads are held.
 If you are looking for the best garden display, check out the varieties with multiple flower heads.
 For exhibiting, the huge decorative varieties tend to do well.